Rainyan/sourcemod-nt-deadtools/README.md

 This plugin encapsulates the respawn code, and aims to provide a clean API for calling these methods from other plugins in a modular fashion.

 ## For server operators
-If you just want to enable the respawns on your NT server, follow the installation instructions of this base plugin, and then install the desired respawns plugin from the list of example plugins.
+If you just want to enable the respawns on your NT server, follow the installation instructions of this base plugin, and then install the desired respawns plugin from the [list of example plugins](#example-plugins-using-this-plugin)

 ## For plugin developers
 Please see the [API reference here](https://github.com/Rainyan/sourcemod-nt-deadtools/blob/main/addons/sourcemod/scripting/include/nt_deadtools/nt_deadtools_natives.inc).
-If you need more example code, check out the example plugins list.
+If you need more example code, check out [the example plugins list](#example-plugins-using-this-plugin).

 ## Build requirements
 * SourceMod 1.8 or newer